jimbobbennett/StarWarsCopilot/5-mcp/README.md

 Our web search tool is working well for us, but would be better if we could move it out to an MCP server, then change our copilot to be an MCP client so we can add more MCP servers.

+Lets build a Star Wars MCP server, with one tool for querying Wookiepedia.

 There is an official C# MCP SDK supported by Microsoft that allows you to create MCP servers and clients in only a few lines of code.

 ### Create the project

-1. Create a new folder called `WookiepediaMCPServer`, then in that folder create a new .NET console project.
+1. Create a new folder called `StarWarsMCPServer`, then in that folder create a new .NET console project.

     ```bash
-    mkdir WookiepediaMCPServer
+    mkdir StarWarsMCPServer
-    cd WookiepediaMCPServer
+    cd StarWarsMCPServer
     dotnet new console
     ```